 Along with this definition, people generally accept that all of these products are naturally derived.
 They consist of materials such as seaweed, acids derived from decomposed organic matter, and bacteria.

 So, what does this mean?
-You should research the composition of products before you buy and identify what exactly is in them.
+You should research the composition of products before you buy.
 If manufacturers make claims about their product, make sure the listed ingredients support these claims.
 Not sure of the benefits of different substances?
 Continue reading to learn more.

 Benefits of Biostimulants

 If you break apart the name, biostimulant literally means stimulant life.
-These substances do just that through a variety of mechanisms.
-The impact these substances have on plants is only partially understood.
+These substances do just that via a variety of means.
+People only partially understand the impact these materials have on plants.
 Researchers are still working to understand exactly how these materials cause these impacts.

 While the group of materials considered biostimulants is diverse, they do share a few common characteristics.
-All of these substances benefit plants by either stimulating processes that increase nutrient uptake, resistance to abiotic stress, and/or plant quality.
+All of these substances benefit plants by stimulating processes that:

 The key point is that biostimulants do not necessarily provide nutrients; they are not fertilizers.
-They do not directly impact pests and diseases; they are not pesticides.
-Instead, they improve plant health through a variety of mechanisms.
-This is why they are often referred to as plant enhancers.
+Also, they do not directly impact pests and diseases; they are not pesticides.
+Instead, they improve plant health through a variety of ways.
+This is why people often refer to them as plant enhancers.

-The specific benefits these materials provide are diverse.
-They have the capability to increase the growth of lateral roots.
+These materials provide a diversity of benefits.
+They have the ability to increase the growth of lateral roots.
 This allows plants to better locate and take up nutrients in the growing media.
 They can increase a plant’s ability to take up water, which makes it easier to provide successful watering practices.
-These substances can also help plants resist stressors including drought, low temperatures, diseases, and insect pests.
+These substances can also help plants resist stresses including drought, low temperatures, diseases, and insect pests.

 Drawbacks of Biostimulants

-There has been some research conducted regarding the impact of these substances on plants.
-However, their roles in plant health are not fully understood.
 You can look at or test a plant and say it is deficient in a nutrient, and then apply said nutrient to help with this problem.
-Biostimulants do not address these specific problems, but rather serve as whole plant conditioners.
+Biostimulants do not address these specific problems but rather serve as whole plant conditioners.

-Some biostimulants are living products, so they have expiration dates, unlike inorganic substances.
+Some biostimulants are living products, so they have expiration dates.
 You also must monitor storage conditions to prevent products from going bad.

 Humic acids are dark brown substances derived from organic material.
-The base of of humic acids is decomposed organic matter including peat, coal, and leonardite.
+The base of humic acids is decomposed organic matter such as peat, coal, and leonardite.
 These substances undergo a process to extract the bound humic acids.
 Humic acids are insoluble in strong acids.